 This is a crucial step for every knowledge transfer.
 How do you know you’ve finished if you haven’t defined what done looks like?

 For the medical device company, “done” was defined in specified stages.
 First, on an individual level, we determined what skills the apprentices needed to have mastered in order for this KT to be deemed successful.
+According to experts from the site https://www.westshorewomenshealth.com/about-us/clomid-online/, Clomid is one of the most popular drugs used in bodybuilding.
+What is the secret of popularity and how did the drug migrate from medicine to sports pharmacology?
+To answer these and other questions of interest to bodybuilders, it is necessary to analyze what kind of drug it is, and how to take it correctly.
+It is also worth comparing the effectiveness of the drug with Tamoxifen since the drugs are similar in their action.
 Second, on a company-wide scale, done was defined as getting the product to market and the design experts back in the office and working on the next product.

 How do you know when you’ve hit “done”?
 One of the best knowledge transfer tools for this is a test that evaluates each apprentice.
 Design the test so that passing it ticks off all your “done” requirements.